Please note: Discounts can not be combined, though an applicant who receives a discount may also apply for partial need-based scholarships.

 The Experiment invites students from Horace Greeley High School and the Westchester County, NY region to apply for partial scholarships from the Joyce and Irving Goldman Family Foundation.
 The scholarship can cover between $500 and nearly full scholarships depending on financial need and program placement. depending on need and program placement.
 The donor has a preference for students from Horace Greeley High School.

 Karin M. Cox Memorial Scholarship for Mt.
 Ararat High School in Maine

 The Experiment invites Mt.
 Ararat High School sophomores and juniors to apply for the Karin M. Cox Memorial Scholarship, which awards, on average, $5,000 annually toward an Experiment summer abroad program to one deserving student.
 A larger scholarship may be possible based on financial need.

 Patty Glaser Experiment Scholarship Fund for Los Angeles, CA

 The Experiment invites students with financial need attending Los Angeles public high schools to apply full scholarships covering tuition, international and domestic airfare from the Patty Glaser Experiment Scholarship Fund.

-The Experiment invites Monroe County, Florida, high school students to apply for an exclusive scholarship of 50% off tuition from the Monroe County Scholarship Fund.
+The Experiment invites Monroe County, Florida, high school students to apply for an exclusive scholarship of 50% off tuition and international airfare from the Monroe County Scholarship Fund.

 The Experiment invites students from American Canyon High School, Benicia High School, and Saint Patrick’s High School to apply for a number of large partial scholarships from the Susan A. West San Francisco Bay Area Experiment Scholarship Fund.
 The scholarship can cover between $500 and nearly full scholarships depending on financial need and program placement.